 Best overall glider rocker

-No glider rockers we heard about were mentioned more than the Luca, which came recommended by four experts we spoke to.
+No glider rockers we heard about were mentioned more than the Luca, which came recommended by four experts we spoke to — plus Strategist senior editor Winnie Yang, who has used it with all three of her children.
 It’s from Canada-based company Monte, which was founded in 2005 by two designers turned parents who wanted to create elevated — but functional — nursery furniture after they had a kid of their own.
-Ashlee Neuman, a senior editor at The Bump, told us the Luna glider and its included ottoman are great for parents with limited space because of the pieces’ relatively narrow size.
-The glider also has many features designed for serious comfort: “Its arm height is made to offer ergonomic support while you feed your baby, and its high back provides proper headrest, plus it comes with a matching lumbar pillow to cushion your lower back, neck, or elbow,” Neuman explains.
+Ashlee Neuman, content director at the Bump, told us the Luca glider and its included ottoman are great for parents with limited space because of the pieces’ relatively narrow size.
+The glider has many features designed for serious comfort: “Its arm height is made to offer ergonomic support while you feed your baby, and its high back provides proper headrest, plus it comes with a matching lumbar pillow to cushion your lower back, neck, or elbow,” Neuman explains.
 While you can spend less on gliders without ottomans, Goldman says bundles like this do have their benefits: “An ottoman turns gliding into a more luxurious ride, and it’s just more comfortable when you can prop up your feet.”
-Another nice thing about the Luna, according to Micaela Birmingham of parenting website Scary Mommy, is that “it looks cool enough to use elsewhere in your place once you’re done using it in the nursery.”
+Another nice thing about the Luca, according to Micaela Birmingham of parenting website Scary Mommy, is that “it looks cool enough to use elsewhere in your place once you’re done using it in the nursery.”

-Best (less-expensive) glider rocker
+Best (less-expensive) overall glider rocker

-While Neuman is a big fan of the Monte Luna, she also told us about this glider rocker–and–ottoman set that she says “can’t be beat in terms of the most bang for your buck.”
+While Neuman is a big fan of the Monte Luca, she told us about this glider rocker–and–ottoman set that she says “can’t be beat in terms of the most bang for your buck.”
 As far as looks, she thinks the DaVinci Olive Upholstered Swivel Glider has “clean, simple lines that are perfect for any modern baby room.”
 And when it comes to function, Neuman notes that the glider has a high back and lumbar pillow, as well as a sturdy base that glides forward and backward and swivels 360 degrees.
-Sandra Gordon, who reviews baby gear on her blog Baby Products Mom, adds that this chair — like the Luna and others on our list — benefits from having an upholstered glider mechanism, which not only makes the furniture nicer to look at, but also “safer if you have a toddler in the house, because there’s no way your toddler can get their fingers caught in the glider mechanism.”
+Sandra Gordon, who reviews baby gear on her blog Baby Products Mom, adds that this chair — like the Luca and others on our list — benefits from having an upholstered glider mechanism, which not only makes the furniture nicer to look at but “safer if you have a toddler in the house, because there’s no way your toddler can get their fingers caught in the glider mechanism.”

 Best reclining glider rocker

-Best (less-expensive) reclining glider rocker
+Best (less-expensive) reclining glider rocker that swivels

 Best (electronic) reclining glider rocker